andreustimm/andreustimm/README.md

 ### Hi there!
 My name is Andreus Timm, I am a PHP/Javascript Senior Software Engineer

-I have been working with technologies for 20 years and as a Developer for 16 years.
+I have been working with technology for 20 years and as a Developer for 17 years.
 I have a large experience in Web Development and Mobile, DevOps, Infrastructure, Databases, Fullstack, Full Cycle, Analysis of Systems, and agile project management with observability and CI/CD.
 I have collaborated on projects like NFePHP, CodeIgniter, Adobe Magento, Magento Modules (Pagseguro, Mercado Pago, Paypal, Jadlog), and other PHP Open Source projects.
 I’m a native Leader, proactive and communicative.

 **Education:**